mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/markdown-shortcodes.md

 ## Introduction

 This page provides examples of shortcodes, Markdown, and HTML in the docs.
+View the Markdown file for the source code, or check out the rendered page at [https://docs-development.mendix.com](https://docs-development.mendix.com/community-tools/md-shortcode-examples/) (or via a local build).

-It provides rendered examples of the technical guidelines described in [Shortcodes, Markdown, and HTML](https://mendix.atlassian.net/wiki/x/PYASow).
+This page visualizes the technical guidelines and syntax outlined in the [Shortcodes, Markdown, and HTML](https://mendix.atlassian.net/wiki/x/PYASow) Confluence page.

 ## Shortcodes